pkarsy/AutomaticSchoolBellTimer/README.md

 ### Why not using the buildin tasmota timers
 They are not very convenient for this specific application.
 Also there are cases ( schools with day+afternoon timetable) where the available timers are not enough.
 The "timetable.be" script offers an unlimited number of timers and a relatively easy to use web interface.

 ### 5Ghz wifi.
-Currrently not working
+Not working but not a big deal.
 At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
-This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time.
-When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be relatively easy to use the new chip.
+This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time, just be sure to enable it.

 ### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua, ESP-IDF, toit) ?
 Tasmota acts as an operating system and solves for us some very important aspects of the project: